 Each season we dedicate co-hosts to grilling each player on their situation to get into their heads and make them feel like their story is as important as everyone else’s.
 We take pride in the diversity of casting and want to make sure each player has a unique story to tell.

-Because in Stranded, it’s not simply a numbers game.
+Because in Stranded™, it’s not simply a numbers game.
 We want this to be something each player can remember and discuss for years to come after playing the game.
 Alumni will tell you, it’s something unique that you should treasure while playing.

 Mypoody decided it was time to create a new series.
 As he matured himself, so did his philosophy on gaming.
 The new series would be less about the size of the cast and amount of twists and more about the overall quality.
-Stranded™ was born with it’s first season: Stranded in Bolivia™ in 2007.
+Stranded™ was born with its first season: Stranded in Bolivia™ in 2007.
 Starting fresh with all new players who had never been in an online game before, Poody went back to the basics.
-Each season of Stranded from then on out would involve 100% new players to the Stranded world.
-Whether they had been in 100 games or had never even seen the show, SURVIVOR, each and every player in Stranded has never played in the series before.
+Each season of Stranded from then on out would involve 100% new players to the Stranded world whether they had been in 100 games or had never even seen the show, SURVIVOR, each and every player in Stranded has never played in the series before.

-Every season is unique, and as such it requires it’s own theme and twists to match that theme.
-We sometimes spend months casting trying to find the most unique and diverse cast possible.
-We like to mix seasoned players with brand new players and watch how they interact over the course of 25+ days.
-Each and every twist is thought out to be completely creative and unique to each theme thus creating an exciting game that players can be proud of.
+Every season is unique, and as such, it requires its own theme and twists to match that theme.
+We sometimes spend months casting, trying to find the most unique and diverse cast possible.
+We like to mix seasoned players with brand new players and watch how they interact over 25+ days.
+Every twist is well thought out to be entirely creative and unique to each theme, thus creating an exciting game for players.
 We believe that if we put in the right amount of time and effort into each season that the pay off will be well worth it.

-How Does it Work?
+How does it Work?

 The game is held on my custom forums here on Strandedgaming.com.
-It is the typical forum set-up, similar to that of Survivor Sucks.
-There, players can private message one another or groups of players.
-For a lot of players, it is a hard adjustment from games where there are instant messaging.
-However, once they get used to the format, they may prefer it.
-Players should try and private message their tribe mates often in order to bond and form alliances, break alliances, etc… Players are given the identity of a real SURVIVOR from the television series.
+It is the typical forum set-up.
+There, players can send private messages to one another or groups of players.
+A revolutionary new feature added in the last year or so is the instant messaging system.
+With Instant Messages, players can message each other in a Facebook-like chat.
+There is a companion mobile app and desktop app as well.
+Players should try and message their tribe mates often to bond and form alliances, break alliances, etc… Players are given the identity of a real SURVIVOR from the television series.
 They will adopt their name and identity to hide their own.
-They do not need to act anything like their alias, it is merely their to prevent players from coming into the game with a bias against other players or with pre-game alliances.
+They do not need to act anything like their alias; it is merely there to prevent players from coming into the game with a bias against other players or with pre-game alliances.
 Because of this, it is imperative to keep your real identity private and only go by the alias assigned to you.
 Any player that breaks this rule is immediately removed from the game.
-All events are live and everyone should be there to participate for most events.
-Challenges may be in the form of visual puzzles, races, social dynamics, and other challenging online activities to determine a winner.
+All events are live, and everyone should be there to participate in most events.
+Challenges may be visual puzzles, races, social dynamics, and other challenging online activities to determine a winner.

-Some may argue the biggest modification to the game has come in the form of an individual Hidden Immunity Idol.
+Some may argue the most significant modification to the game has come in the form of an individual Hidden Immunity Idol.
 The person who has found the HII may play it on themselves or someone else AFTER the votes have been cast at Tribal Council, but BEFORE they are read.
-Any votes cast against the person who played an HII do not count and the person with the next most votes leaves.
+Any votes cast against the person who played an HII do not count, and the person with the next most votes leaves.
 Voting is due 30 minutes into Tribal Councils and can be changed at any point up until then.
-Private Messages are turned off during Tribal Councils to prevent any strategizing going on and to encourage players to speak during Tribal Council.
-Each tribe gets their own private forum along with one main forum where challenges take place and both tribes will meet.
+Private Messages are turned off during Tribal Councils to prevent any strategizing and encourage players to speak during Tribal Council.
+Each tribe gets its own private forum and one main forum where challenges occur, and both tribes will meet.